WHY LEADERSHIP TRAINING FAILS

 If the training objective is for people to apply learning in the workplace and make an observable difference to an organization’s results, almost all corporate training fails to achieve its objective.
 In a study released by the Association for Talent Development, 95% of training reached a level where the participants liked the training.
 Still, only 37% of training reached a level where participants learned the material, only 13% of training reached a level where participants applied the learning in the workplace.
 A dismal 3% of training reached a level where there is an impact on the organization.

 According to Forbes Magazine, U.S. based companies spend approximately $70 billion a year on training.
 Yet, many organizations get low ROIs from their training initiatives.

 What are the reasons for such poor results?

 1. Poor training program development

-A well-developed training program should deliver increased employee retention, morale, and reduced staff complaints; increased production, reduced waste, and higher quality ratings resulting in increased sales and customer satisfaction.
+A well-developed training program should deliver increased employee retention, morale and reduced staff complaints; increased production, reduced waste, and higher quality ratings resulting in increased sales and customer satisfaction.

 2. No or poor trainer training

-Poor training is usually a result of the trainer’s lack of understanding in the critical elements of adult learning and therefore they fail to:
+To improve your training, you need to know the fundamental principles that underlie a good training course or teaching methodology.
+Poor training is usually a result of the trainer’s lack of understanding of the critical elements of adult learning, and therefore they fail to:

 - evaluate how trainees apply what they have learned and look for changes in behavior; and